orakist/Oaksoft.ArgumentParser/README.md

 ## Library Features & Overview
 This documentation shows how to create a .NET command-line app that uses the Oaksoft.ArgumentParser library.

 Please see [Tutorial with Examples](https://github.com/orakist/Oaksoft.ArgumentParser/blob/dev/docs/Tutorial.md) for a detailed tutorial.
-In this tutorial, you'll begin by creating a simple example.
-Then you'll add to that base, creating a more complex app that contains advanced scenarios.

 In this documentation, you learn how to: